 Once the Bank determines that the business model of a specific portfolio is to hold the financial assets to collect the contractual cash flows (or by both collecting contractual cash flows and selling financial assets), it must assess whether the contractual terms of the financial asset give rise on specific dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
 For this purpose, interest is defined as consideration for the time value of money and for the credit risk associated with the principal amount outstanding during a particular period of time and for other basic lending risks and costs, as well as a profit margin.
 This assessment will be carried out on an instrument by instrument basis on the date of initial recognition of the financial asset.
+In assessing whether the contractual cash flows are solely payments of principal and interest Banka will consider the contractual terms of the instrument.
+This will include assessing whether the financial

-In assessing whether the contractual cash flows are solely payments of principal and interest Bank will consider the contractual terms of the instrument.
-This will include assessing whether the financial asset contains a contractual term that could change the timing or amount of contractual cash flows such that it would not meet this condition g) Standards, interpretations and amendments to published standards that are not yet effective and were not used in preparation of these financial statements (continued)
+In assessing whether the contractual cash flows are solely payments of principal and interest Banka will consider the contractual terms of the instrument.
+This will include assessing whether the financial asset contains a contractual term that could change the timing or amount of contractual cash flows such that it would not meet this condition